adityavidiyala/FinSage/README.md

 **A hybrid-retrieval RAG system for financial filings — hallucination-resistant Q&A over 10-Ks, 10-Qs, and earnings transcripts, with source citations on every claim.**

-FinSage lets you upload SEC filings and ask questions in plain English — "What was Walmart's operating margin last quarter?", "Compare Alphabet's and Meta's capex trends" — and get back an answer grounded strictly in the document, with inline citations pointing to the exact page and section it came from.
+FinSage lets you upload SEC filings and ask questions in plain English — "What was Walmart's operating margin last quarter?", "Compare Google's and Meta's capex trends" — and get back an answer grounded strictly in the document, with inline citations pointing to the exact page and section it came from.

 <p align="center">
   <a href="VIDEO_LINK_HERE">▶️ Watch the demo</a>